 Palazzo Pitti, Piazza de’ Pitti, 1, 50125 Florence

-Located in a former aristocratic palazzo on the banks of the Grand Canal in Venice (Venezia), the Academy Gallery (Gallerie dell’Accademia) is a tribute to Venetian art.
+Located in a former aristocratic palazzo on the banks of the Grand Canal in Venice (Venezia), the Gallery of the Academy (Gallerie dell’Accademia) is a tribute to Venetian art.
 Their focus is the Renaissance period, and the collection spans over 500 years of art history.
 Visitors can follow a chronological journey from the 13th to the 18th century.

 All the Venetian masters are here, including Giovanni Bellini, Canaletto, Giovanni Battista Tiepolo, Paolo Veronese, and Tintoretto.
 Da Vinci’s Vitruvian Man (l’Uomo Vitruviano) is part of the Accademia’s collection.
 However, it only goes on display once every so often due to the fragile nature of the paper.